OpenBB-finance/OpenBB/website/content/terminal/reference/forecast/delete.md

 ---
 title: delete
-description: Learn how to delete a column from your dataset with straightforward commands, enhancing your data management and analysis in Python.
+description: "Learn how to delete a column from your dataset with straightforward commands," enhancing your data management and analysis in Python.
 keywords:
 - delete column